frgnca/AudioDeviceCmdlets/README.md

-Basic audio device control from Powershell including Nuget Package Manager Console.
+Basic command-line audio device control from Powershell including Nuget Package Manager Console.

+Features: Set Volume and toggle Mute on the Default Playback Device.
+Get a list of devices and set the Default Audio Device.

 ## Install.